TheWebDev27/Calc-II-Honors-Project/part1.typ

   Introduction
 ]

-*Real analysis* is the study of functions, sequences, and sets involving real numbers, and it is employed as the traditional means of formalizing the mechanisms presented in calculus courses.
-My overview of how real analysis builds toward certain calculus principles will follow section A.2 of Appendix A in
+*Real analysis* is the study of functions, sequences, and sets involving real numbers, and it is used as the traditional means of formalizing the mechanisms presented in calculus courses.
+This overview of how real analysis builds toward certain calculus principles will follow section A.2 of Appendix A in

 #set align(center)